postcss/postcss-import/README.md

 please look at
 [postcss-easy-import](https://github.com/trysound/postcss-easy-import)
 (which use this plugin under the hood).
+- Imports which are not modified (by `options.filter` or because they are remote imports) are moved to the top of the output.
 - **This plugin attempts to follow the CSS `@import` spec**; `@import` statements must precede all other statements (besides `@charset`).